 By Steve Newton

-Thirty years ago this Friday–on December 27, 1983–Blue Oyster Cult and Aldo Nova played the Pacific Coliseum in Vancouver.
+On December 27, 1983, Blue Oyster Cult and Aldo Nova played the Pacific Coliseum in Vancouver.
 (That gig is not to be confused with the one they played at the same venue in August of ’82)

 I was pretty psyched about seeing B.O.C.